-Providers of support coordination for the Children's Choice Waiver program must:
+Providers of support coordination for the Children's Choice Waiver program must

-- 1. Have a current, valid support coordination license; - 2.
-Meet all requirements for targeted case management services as set forth in Louisiana Administrative Code 50:XV Chapter 105; - 3.
-Have a signed performance agreement with OCDD to provide services to waiver beneficiaries.
-Support coordination agencies must meet all of the performance agreement requirements; and - 4.
-Meet any additional criteria outlined in the Medicaid Case Management Services manual chapter.
+- Have a current, valid support coordination license, - Meet all requirements for targeted case management services as set forth in Louisiana Administrative Code 50:XV Chapter 105, - Have a signed performance agreement with OCDD to provide services to waiver recipients.
+Support coordination agencies must meet all of the performance agreement requirements, and - Meet any additional criteria outlined in the Medicaid Case Management Services manual chapter.